Please do not attend parkrun if you display any COVID-19 symptoms

 We hope these tips help to ensure that Basingstoke parkrun is fun and safe for everyone.

-Basingstoke parkrun starts on the south side of the park across the grassed area adjacent to the car park at the War Memorial Park in Basingstoke.
-The meeting point and pre-run briefing takes place near the children’s playground.
+Basingstoke parkrun starts near the football pitches on the east side of the War Memorial Park in Basingstoke.
+The meeting point and pre-run briefing takes place in the middle of this football pitch area.